 Robert Leighton

 Robert Leighton was born in 1611 and related to a family of some distinction from near Montrose.
 Three generations neatly epitomise the changing face of religion in Scotland in the seventeenth century.
-Leighton' s father was a pre-reformation Catholic, while his father, Dr. Alexander Leighton, was a strong Presbyterian who was tortured on account of his beliefs and his vehement expression of them.
+Leighton' s grandfather was a pre-reformation Catholic, while his father, Dr. Alexander Leighton, was a strong Presbyterian who was tortured on account of his beliefs and his vehement expression of them.

 Leighton reputedly agreed to become Bishop on condition that he was given the poorest diocese in Scotland, Dunblane, and he fulfilled his duties with humility evidently hoping to be a focus for reconciliation between the conflicting ideologies.